 Diagnosing the feeling of a lump in the throat

-Your specialist will want to ask a few more questions about your swallowing, voice and any other symptoms that could be from a problem in your throat.
+Your specialist will want to ask you some questions about your swallowing, voice and any other symptoms that could be from a problem in your throat.
 You may also be given a questionnaire to fill out to provide more clarification about your symptoms.

 Your specialist may decide you need further investigations although this is usually decided on a case by case basis in people with a feeling of a lump in the throat.